matscode/paystack-laravel-sdk/README.md

 > - For DI and the helper, both method calls (`->transaction()`) and property access (`->transaction`) are supported.
 > - Always use the method call syntax for maximum compatibility.

-**All examples below use the Facade approach, but you may use DI or the helper if you prefer.**

 ---